Summary

 Justification of Scenarios

-Conservatively calculated (177,000 EUR):
+Conservative (177,000 EUR):

-- Only senior developers (135 EUR/hour)
+- Senior developers only (135 EUR/hour)

-- Extensive testing and external security audit
+- Extensive testing and an external security audit

 - 15% buffer for unexpected issues

-Realistically estimated (132,000 EUR):
+Realistic (132,000 EUR):

-- Mixed team: Senior + mid-level developers (110 EUR/hour average)
+- A mixed team of senior and mid-level developers (110 EUR/hour on average)

 - Standardised testing and quality assurance